The 15 Most Valuable Jefferson Nickels: Complete Price Guide

 Proof Jefferson nickels were only minted in San Francisco in 1971.

-However, some 200 proofs were struck without the "S" mintmark.
+However, some 1,655 proofs were mistakenly struck without the "S" mintmark.
 This is a tricky "error by omission."
 To date, only a few hundred of these "No S" 1971 Jefferson nickel proof coins have been graded by NGC and PCGS combined.

 Such errors have cropped up on other denominations, as well.
 One prominent example is the 1922-D "No D" penny that's missing its intended mintmark.

 4. 1946-D (D Over Inverted D): $1,350 in MS65

 1946-D (D Over Inverted D) Jefferson nickel.
 Image: PCGS